rockettheme/docs/Docs/accounts_billing/site_licenses.md

 ### How are Non-Profits exempt from site licenses?

 If the site you are setting up is for a Non-Profit organization, which is given its non-profit status from national law, then you do not require a site license for the install.
-For more information on our Non-Profit definition, please see our [main Help page][help].

 Example: If you have three site licenses, and you have set up three sites with our templates, you can still setup a fourth site, if it is for a non-profit organization, without the need to purchase more site licenses.